-Because the actor-model is at the heart of our application development platform, any developer in any size of enterprise can build highly distributed applications that react user demand, react to web-scale load, and react to inevitable failure—all by design.
+Because the actor-model is at the heart of our application development platform, any developer in any size of enterprise can build highly distributed applications that react to user demand, react to web-scale load, and react to inevitable failure—all by design.

 Industry analyst Forrester reports a much larger proportion of the developer population finds the actor model approachable compared to writing multithreaded code within object-oriented frameworks.
 The actor model provides a higher level of abstraction for writing concurrent and distributed systems.
 It alleviates the developer from having to deal with explicit locking and thread management, making it easier to write correct concurrent, parallel and distributed systems.